pottedmeat7/OpenVR-WalkInPlace/Readme.md

 # Features

-- Change Step Thresholds for Walk / Jog / Run in Place
+- Change Step Thresholds for Walk / Jog / Run in Place to fit different games
-- Possible configuration for "Arm Swinging" Locomotion
+- Configuration for "Arm Swinging" Locomotion
 - Change speed of movement applied in game
 - Profiles for different games